gatsbyjs/gatsby/docs/contributing/docs-contributions/index.md

 title: Docs Contributions
 ---

 Gatsby, unsurprisingly, uses Gatsby for its documentation website.
 Thank you in advance and cheers for contributing to Gatsby documentation!
-As of June 2020, over 2,100 people have contributed.
 It's people like you that make this community great!

 > _When deciding where to contribute to Gatsby (docs or [blog](/contributing/blog-contributions/)?), check out the [docs structure](/contributing/docs-contributions/docs-structure/) page._